jrosener9/Practical-HW1/README.md

 ## Ethereum Part
 1. This part of the homework should be fairly trivial, post on Ed or come to OHs if you have any questions.

 This concludes the homework! 🎉🎉
+Please submit `form.md` to the Practical HW 1 assignment on Gradescope.